Published:

 Step 3.3: Documentation

-As Damian Conway once said, “documentation is a love letter that you write to your future self.”
-And in this spirit, we finish the integration by documenting the entire process.
-This serves mainly two purposes.
+As computer scientist Damian Conway once said, “Documentation is a love letter that you write to your future self.”
+And, in this spirit, we finish the integration by documenting the entire process.

-Once all this is successfully completed, the device is added to our list of supported appliances and made available to our customers.
+Once all steps are successfully completed, it is made available to our customers.

 Get the report!